Frequently Asked Questions by Prospective Students

 Is it possible for part-time, non-degree seeking students to attend the Graduate Department of Religion?

 The Special Student classification is for part-time, non-degree seeking students.
-Such students must still submit an online application with the Graduate School but GRE scores are not required.
+Such students must still submit an online application with the Graduate School.
 Approval of the course instructor(s), the department in which the course is offered, and the Graduate School is required.
 Status as a non-degree student is expected to last no longer than one year.
 No more than 6 semester hours earned as a non-degree graduate student may be applied to graduate degrees at Vanderbilt.
 There is no financial aid available from the department for Special Students.